ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

 service<http:Service> hello bind { port:9090 } {

-    sayHello (endpoint conn, http:Request req) {
+    sayHello (endpoint caller, http:Request req) {
         log:printInfo("This is a test Info log");
         log:printError("This is a test Error log");
         log:printWarn("This is a test Warn log");
         http:Response res = new;
         res.setStringPayload("Hello, World!");
-        _ = conn -> respond(res);
+        _ = caller -> respond(res);
     }
 }
 ```

 **Step 2:** The observability is disabled by default and it can be enabled either by adding `--observe` flag or updating
 the configuration.
 This option enables metrics monitoring and distributed tracing.
-You will have to follow step 3 and
+You will have to follow
-step 4, if you want to have log analysis as well.
+step 3 and step 4, if you want to monitor logs as well.

 Using `--observe` flag: